kevinmuscara/ipv4bitmap/README.md

 This will output a list of IPs into `ip_list.txt`.

-**NOTE: I would not recommend going above 100 unless you have a lot of RAM.**
+**NOTE: I would not recommend going above 100 without reading the rest of this documentation.**

 ## Pinging IPs
 There are three scripts for pinging the IPs from the `ip_list.txt`.
 See below: